-Breadfruit is a species of flowering tree grown widely in the tropical regions, that belongs to the family of Moraceae and genus Artocarpus.
+Breadfruit is a species of flowering tree grown widely in tropical regions, that belongs to the family of Moraceae and genus Artocarpus.
 It is closely related to other tropical fruits such as jackfruit, breadnut, figs and mulberries.
-The fruit's scientific name Artocarpus altilis is derived from Greek word (artos-bread, karpos- fruit), and altilis means fat.
-A native fruit of the tropical rain forest regions in New Guinea, the Maluku Islands, the Philippines and the Caribbean Islands.
+The fruit's scientific name Artocarpus altilis is derived from the Greek word (artos-bread, karpos- fruit), and altilis means fat.
+A native fruit of the tropical rainforest regions in New Guinea, the Maluku Islands, the Philippines and the Caribbean Islands.
 Now it is widely grown throughout South and Southeast Asia, the Pacific Ocean, the Caribbean, Central America and Africa.

-Two common varieties of breadfruit are seeded and seedless, that grows to a height of 26m, and the trees are monoecious with male and female flowers bearing on the same tree.
+Two common varieties of breadfruit are seeded and seedless, that grow to a height of 26m, and the trees are monoecious with male and female flowers bearing on the same tree.
 It is an indehiscent globose, ovoid to cylindrical shape fruit, that is green while young and turns yellowish-brown when ripe.
 It has rough to spiny skin which encloses creamy white to pale yellow coloured flesh with a pleasant smell and mildly sweet taste.
 The texture and smell of the fruit when cooked, is quite similar to freshly baked bread with a potato-like flavour.

-A single fruit weighs about 1-5 kg and packed with dense nutrient profile is consumed as a starchy staple food in many tropical regions.
-As breadfruit yields huge quantities of fruits at certain seasons, the fruits were traditionally preserved in a bury peeled and washed in a leaf-lined pit and left to ferment over weeks that produce a sour, sticky paste.
+A single fruit weighs about 1-5 kg and packed with a dense nutrient profile is consumed as a starchy staple food in many tropical regions.
+As breadfruit yields huge quantities of fruits at certain seasons, the fruits were traditionally preserved in a bury peeled and washed in a leaf-lined pit and left to ferment over weeks produce a sour, sticky paste.
 Fermented breadfruit mash is known as mahr, ma, masi, furo and bwiru.

 Breadfruit is known by several vernacular names such as Bakri Chajhar in Hindi, Seema Panasa in Telugu, Nirphanas in Marathi, Irppla in Tamil, Kada Chakka in Malayalam, and Gujjekai in Kannada.